On Why I Run

 Add your email to get access to my latest work before anyone else.
 I also send occassional special surprises (like free domains).
 I don't send spam, and you can stop at any time.

-If you liked "After High School Track: On Keeping Up in College", you might also like:
+If you liked "Rock, Stick, Mud: On Why I Run", you might also like:

 Why I took three unplanned days off of school the summer after my freshman year.
 Handling my high school suspension during the college admissions process and beyond.
 Thoughts four years later.